Proteusiq/Pragmatic-Python/chapters/preface.md

 ###### Who I am?
 Your Friend, Silly.
 I’m Prayson Wilfred Daniel, Principal Data Scientist at `_42`, and I’ve written mediocre code.
 I got sick of rewrites, so I flipped the script.
 Now, I build solutions that `suck-less`: community-driven and design patterns-ish that make code easy to change, test, and onboard.
 CI/CD testing?
-Mandatory—I have been tested.
+Mandatory, I have been tested.
 This is my `Arrange`, `Act`, and `Assert` book.

 I ditched `pandas` bloat for `polars`, `requests` for `httpx`, `unittest` for `pytest`.
 Legacy’s dead; `uv` and `ruff` run my show.
-This book’s my alter-ego's fight—pragmatic, no-BS code that works.
+This book’s my alter-ego's fight, pragmatic, no-BS code that works.
 Friends don’t let friends settle for less.

-I bring a hefty dose of Danish sarcasm to the table and don’t take everything too seriously—because, let’s be real, religiously following ideas, best practices, design patterns or rules is a total buzzkill (and frankly anti-pragmatic).
+I bring a hefty dose of Danish sarcasm to the table and don’t take everything too seriously, because, let’s be real, religiously following ideas, best practices, design patterns or rules is a total buzzkill (and frankly anti-pragmatic).
 It is for my alter-ago book, Pragmatic Python, of course.